mscbuild/3D-graphics/SECURITY.md

 *   **Shader Logic Flaws**: Exploits in custom GLSL code that might bypass browser sandboxing.
 *   **Dependency Vulnerabilities**: Security flaws in `three.js` or its loaders (GLTFLoader, etc.).

+## Security Best Practices for Users
+*   **Sanitize Inputs**: If you allow users to change colors or text in the 3D scene, ensure inputs are sanitized to prevent XSS.
+*   **Content Security Policy (CSP)**: We recommend using a strict CSP to prevent unauthorized scripts from interacting with the WebGL context.
+*   **Update Dependencies**: Run `npm audit` regularly to ensure `three` and other packages are up to date.
 ---
 ## Reporting a Vulnerability